 - Email: This method sends the notification by email.
 You need to enter information for the email subject and enter a destination email address.
 Multiple comma-separated email addresses are possible.
 This method uses a built-in integration with the Amazon Simple Email Service (SES) function and is limited to a maximum of 200 emails per rolling 24-hour period.
 The only user-customizable information available is the email subject line.

 - PagerDuty: This method is performed using an integration in the product, and the user setup is required.
 See Sending USM Anywhere Notifications to PagerDuty for more information.

 - Slack: This method makes use of a user created Slack Webhook integration.
 Slack integration can also be performed using Amazon SNS.
 See Sending USM Anywhere Notifications to Slack for more information.

-Warning: There is a quota of 200 notifications every rolling 24-hour period.
-This quota refers to every email account.
-For example, you can have a rule with multiple emails, and in this case, it counts as a single email.
-Or you can have several rules with several emails, and in this case, it counts every email account.
-Keep in mind that sensor disconnect emails do not count against this number because they are critical.
-These emails only get sent out to users whose role is manager.
+Note: The rolling 24-hour, 200-email limit refers to all email accounts.
+For example, you can have a rule with multiple emails, which counts as a single email delivery.
+Alternately, if you can have several rules with several emails, each of these counts as an individual email account.
+Sensor disconnect emails do not count against this number because they are critical and are only sent out to users whose role is manager.